 Xbox One or PS4?
 Which console will serve you best throughout 2016?

 By this point in your usual console life-cycle everything has pretty much settled down.
-Yes, both consoles have decent catalogues of games and have sold enough hardware that you needn't worry about big titles coming to your choice of hardware.
+Yes, both consoles have decent catalogues of games and have sold enough hardware that you needn't worry about whether big titles are coming to your console.
 However, this time something a little strange is going on and it's worth thinking twice before you choose a console to buy today.

 The PlayStation 4 has sold more than the Xbox One to date, that was mainly down to the Xbox's slow start, but it's also attributable to Sony's machine having slightly more powerful hardware, which means slightly better-looking games.
-The Xbox One has had the advantage in terms of exclusive titles, but Sony is finally going to roll out a AAA, gold-standard, big-hitter in just a couple of weeks.
-Yes, Uncharted 4 is finally here.
+The Xbox One had the advantage in terms of exclusive titles, but with Sony finally rolling out the brilliant Uncharted 4, it has the upper hand there too, for now at least.

 Stranger still, rumours have leaked that Sony is preparing to launch a PS4.5, PS4K or PS4 Neo.
-This amounts to a more powerful version of the console, which will be fully compatible with the current device but have superior graphics and smoother frame rates in games, as well being much more suited to VR work.
-Sony is apparently committed to supporting the original PS4 fully, so buying a PS4 today isn't a risk, that said with the new device looming and a price cut on the original a near-certainty, it's frustrating that we don't have release date for the updated console.
+This amounts to a more powerful version of the console, which will be fully compatible with the current device but have superior graphics and smoother frame rates in games, as well being better more suited to VR.
+Sony is apparently committed to fully supporting the original PS4, so buying a console today isn't a risk.
+That said, with the new device looming and a price cut on the original a near-certainty, it's frustrating that we don't have release date for the updated console.
 For more details read my PlayStation Neo article.

 By comparison, there's not much to talk about from an Xbox One point of view.
-The company has spoken about unifying its Xbox and Windows platforms and maybe moving away from a traditional console release schedule in future, but so far it's just talk.
+The company has spoken about unifying its Xbox and Windows platforms and may move away from a traditional console release schedule in future, but so far it's just talk.
 That said, you can buy an Xbox One today without worrying about whether a better one is going to come along in just a few months.
 There are some rumours of a big announcement at E3 in June, with a new controller design and updated hardware, but there's nothing coming from developers, which means it won't be a radical move like Sony's.

 In this article I'll be putting the two consoles head-to-head over a number of categories.
 I've tried to be fairly concise, without leaving out anything crucial.
 I don't believe that either console is simply better for every gamer, it all depends on what you want from it.
 Have a flick through the article and at least read the areas that interest you most, before heading to the conclusion.